All Projects

 Why is this issue important?

-Over 14 million people work in local government in the United States, but the vast majority of survey evidence on the public sector workforce comes from the Federal Employee Viewpoint Survey (FEVS), a survey of federal government employees that was conducted annually until 2025.
-Until now, there has been no equivalent effort to measure the experiences or viewpoints of city employees, even though city employees face unique challenges and, importantly, have a direct impact on resident outcomes, experiences, trust, and engagement.
-The lack of national and publicly available city workforce data limits scholars’ and practitioners’ abilities to identify and address workforce challenges, compare local issues within a national context, and share best practices across cities.
+Over 20 million people work in state and local government in the United States, but the vast majority of survey evidence on the public sector workforce comes from the Federal Employee Viewpoint Survey (FEVS), a survey of federal government employees that was conducted annually until 2025.
+Until now, there has been no equivalent effort to measure the experiences or viewpoints of city, county, and state employees, even though these workforces face unique challenges and, importantly, have a direct impact on resident outcomes, experiences, trust, and engagement.
+The lack of national and publicly available state and local workforce data limits scholars’ and practitioners’ abilities to identify and address workforce challenges, compare local issues within a national context, and share best practices across governments.

 What are we doing?

-To help fill these gaps, we are designing and conducting an annual national survey of city employees that will produce public use data on city workforces across the United States.
-We are constructing a panel of city employees across the country, and will also work closely with a small number of select cities to develop and implement in-depth citywide surveys with their own workforces.
+To help fill these gaps, in May 2026 we launched an annual national survey of state and local government employees that will produce data on public workforces across the United States.
+As annual survey waves continue, we will construct a panel of state and local government employees across the country and will also work closely with a small number of select pilot cities to develop and implement in-depth citywide surveys with their own workforces.

 What have we learned?